MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/campaign-negative-location-criterion.md

 **Delete:** Read-only and Required

 ### <a name="status"></a>Status
-Represents the association status between the campaign and the criterion bid.
-If the criterion bid is set for the campaign, this field's value is *Active*, and otherwise the value is *Deleted*.
+Represents the association status between the campaign and the criterion.
+If the criterion is applied to the campaign, this field's value is *Active*, and otherwise the value is *Deleted*.

 **Add:** Read-only
 **Update:** Optional